The Best Time to Lock In Electricity Rates

 What it means to “lock in” electricity rates

 When you lock in an electric rate it means you are entering into a contract with an energy supplier where your electricity price per kilowatt-hour will remain fixed for the contract term.
-Like any other commodity, electricity is sold at varying rates depending on many factors like demand.
+Like any other commodity, electricity is sold at varying rates depending on many factors like supply & demand.
 When you lock in a rate, you pay that price no matter what happens to the price of electricity.

 Fixed-rate contracts are for set periods of time anywhere from 6 months to 5 years.
 Fixed rates are the most common types of contract for businesses and are generally the best option.